Blue Ocean Strategy: Criticisms

 While Kim and Mauborgne propose approaches to finding uncontested market space, at the present there are few success stories of companies that have actively applied their theories.
 One success story that does exist is Nintendo, who applied the blue ocean strategy to the Nintendo DS, Wii, and Nintendo Switch.

 With just one case study, however, this hole in their data persists despite the publication of value innovation concepts dating back to 1997.
 Hence, a critical question is whether this book and its related ideas are descriptive rather than prescriptive.
 The authors present many examples of successful innovations, and then explain from their Blue Ocean perspective – essentially interpreting success through their lenses.

 The research process followed by the authors has been criticized on several grounds.
 Criticisms include claims that no control group was used, that there is no way to know how many companies using a blue ocean strategy failed and the theory is thus unfalsifiable, that a deductive process was not followed, and that the examples in the book were selected to "tell a winning story".
 Meanwhile, several attempts at empirical validations and conceptual extensions of the blue ocean strategy have been published.

-Additionally, blue ocean strategy cannot be identified as true causation for success.
-The authors cite the strategies used by NYPD Commissioner Bratton as a key example of Blue Ocean applied in the public sector.
-They defined this success as a significant drop in crime in the City of New York after Bratton took office in 1994.
-Many social scientists would disagree that it was Bratton's policies that led to crime reduction: rather, the city was simply part of a nationwide trend in decreasing crime.
+The Blue Ocean strategy is based on the idea that firms can restructure market boundaries, and yet it lacks clear parameters to determine what constitites the boundaries of each market.
+For instance, research shows that market boundaries are porous and are continuously made and remade through boundary work.

 Brand and communication are taken for granted and do not represent a key for success.
 Kim and Maubourgne take the marketing of a value innovation as a given, assuming the marketing success will come as a matter of course.

 It is argued that rather than a theory, blue ocean strategy is an extremely successful attempt to brand a set of already existing concepts and frameworks with a highly "sticky" idea.
-The blue ocean/red ocean analogy is a powerful and memorable metaphor, which is responsible for its popularity.
-This metaphor can be powerful enough to stimulate people to action.
-The concepts behind the Blue Ocean Strategy (such as the competing factors, the consumer cycle, non-customers, etc.) are not new, however.
-Many of these tools are also used by Six Sigma practitioners and proposed by other management theorists.

 Many of the book's key concepts were previously covered in Competing For The Future by Gary Hamel and C.K.
 Prahalad, which was published in 1996.
 The authors encouraged managers to stake out new marketing space, which they termed white space, in order to "create and dominate emerging opportunities".